chris-hall-hu/bootrun/README.md

 my experiments go in.

 #Heads up
 Things and refinements as I notice them that could be useful to others starting a theme from scratch.

+## General
+When trying out a new theme install and set as default in one step can be unpredictable, installing and then setting the theme as default in two steps can often be a lot more informatative if there is a problem with the theme.

 ## Some useful css for stripped down themes
 You can remove css style sheets added by modules etc. for example in the theme info.yml